 - Have processes that develop skills rather than processes that just create training.

 When Jim Womack and Dan Jones created their not for profit organisations (The Lean Enterprise Institute and The Lean Enterprise Academy respectively) they did so to spread the use of lean thinking and practice.
-I can hear Jim explain that he wanted to write down the Toyota Production System in a “usable form” – so that others would be inspired to try to become the Toyota of their industry.
+Jim wanted to write down the Toyota Production System in a “usable form.”
+To inspire others to become the Toyota of their industry.
 It was a noble initiative that produced some of the best “how to” workbooks on lean.

-We also developed workshops, many aligned to the content of existing or soon to be released publications.
-These certainly provided awareness of the techniques, basic understanding and provided discussion around the challenges of using such methods, but capability cannot be developed in a classroom alone – the classroom is for awareness and basic understanding.
+We also developed workshops.
+Many were aligned to the content of existing or soon to be released publications.
+They provided awareness of the techniques, basic understanding and discussion around the challenges of using such methods.
+However, capability cannot be developed in a classroom alone.
+The classroom is for awareness and basic understanding.
 One of our countermeasures was to conduct action research with organisations to truly develop capability for people to be able to do and improve, themselves.

 The second process (also consisting of four steps) is the capability development process itself: